Martin Jol: Fulham

 On 7 June 2011, it was announced that Jol had signed a two-year contract to take up the vacant post at Premier League side Fulham, after Mark Hughes' departure.
 He joined the club almost a year after nearly becoming their manager before Hughes' appointment.
 "I am very happy to join Fulham.
 It is a club with good, solid foundations and a great fan base," he said.
 "I am looking forward to being part of the Fulham family and thank the chairman for the trust shown in me."
 Jol's first game in charge of Fulham was the UEFA Europa League first round first leg against Faroese side NSÍ Runavík on 30 June 2011, Fulham winning 3–0.
 Jol's first Premier League game in charge was at home against Aston Villa on 13 August 2011, the game ending in a 0–0 draw.
 In his first season with the club, he led them to ninth place in the Premier League, collecting 52 points, one point off of Fulham's record points tally in the top division.
 They claimed some notable upsets during the season, including victories over Arsenal, Newcastle United, and Liverpool, plus a credible 2–2 draw against eventual league champions Manchester City.
 They also earned two draws against London rivals Chelsea and beat local rivals Queens Park Rangers first 6–0 at home and then 1–0 away.

 It had been reported that during the first half of the season, Jol had fallen out with striker Bobby Zamora.
 Zamora subsequently left Fulham to go to QPR and join up with former Fulham manager Mark Hughes.
-Collectively, it was a successful first season for Jol, as Fulham finished only 12 points and three places outside of Europa League qualification.
+It was a successful first season for Jol, as Fulham finished only 12 points and three places outside of Europa League qualification.

 In the second season Fulham finished 12th place and Jol extended his contract for another year until 30 June 2014.
-Jol was sacked as Fulham manager on 1 December 2013 after six successive defeats in all competitions, the last of which a 3–0 defeat to West Ham in which Fulham failed to register a single shot on target.
+Jol was sacked as Fulham manager on 1 December 2013 after six successive defeats in all competitions, the last of which was a 3–0 defeat to West Ham in which Fulham failed to register a single shot on target.

 Al Ahly

 On 24 February 2016, Jol was appointed as the new coach of the Egyptian Premier League club, Al-Ahly.
-On 19 August 2016, Jol was sacked because of his bad performance in the 2016 CAF Champions League competition.
+On 19 August 2016, he was sacked because of his bad performance in the 2016 CAF Champions League competition.
 On 20 August 2016, Ahly SC made a farewell party to thank Jol and to celebrate the premier league achievement.